WHO WE ARE AND WHAT WE DO

 Our one and only charitable endeavor is Shriners Children’s™ and their network of medical facilities throughout the United States, Canada, and Mexico.
 They are renowned for providing the highest quality care to children with neuromusculoskeletal conditions, burn injuries, cleft lip and palate, and many other special healthcare needs within a compassionate, family centered, and collaborative care environment.
 Shriners Children’s™ also provide for the education of physicians and other healthcare professionals and cutting-edge research into new treatments and procedures to improve the lives of children and their families

 WHAT WE DO

-The Daughters of the Nile contribute monetary donations of over $2 million annually to Shriners Children’s™ through our Foundation and Trust.
-Since 1924, we have contributed over $68 million, second only to the Shriners themselves.
+The Daughters of the Nile contribute monetary donations of over $2 million annually to Shriners Children’s™ through our Foundations.
+Since 1924, we have contributed over $70 million.

 Each year our members give generously of their time and talents by providing more than 180,000 hours of volunteer time at the hospitals.
 In addition, they sew clothing, quilts, and special projects requested by the hospitals, provide books, toys, games, and other educational/recreational materials, and sponsor parties for patients and their families each month.
 The annual value of these hours and donated items is in excess of another $1 million annually